oscdev-io/birdplan/docs/protocol-bgp.md

 * `originated` will redistribute originated routes.
 Defaults to `False`.

 In addition to setting these as a boolean value, one can also add the following items to a dictionary...
-* `redistribute-large-communities` will add additional large communities when exporting routes of this type
+* `redistribute_large_communities` will add additional large communities when exporting routes of this type

 Internal redistribution options and how they are used... (do not use unless you know exactly you're doing)